 In some cases, you may be working with older, more independent individuals.
 In this case, you may be helping young adults to develop occupational skills or interact with their employers more effectively.

-You can work with Special Needs individuals in Argentina, Bolivia, Cambodia, China, Ecuador, Ethiopia, Fiji, Ghana, India, Jamaica, Mexico, Mongolia, Morocco, Nepal, Peru, Philippines, Romania, Samoa, South Africa, Tanzania, Togo, and Vietnam.
+You can work with Special Needs individuals in Argentina, Bolivia, Cambodia, China, Ecuador, Ethiopia, Fiji, Ghana, Jamaica, Mexico, Mongolia, Morocco, Nepal, Peru, Philippines, Romania, Samoa, South Africa, Tanzania, Togo, and Vietnam.